 Fact 2: People Have Traveled to Roosevelt Island by Tram and by Elevator

 Roosevelt Island, a community of 14,000 people located on the East River between Manhattan and Queens has long had one of the most unique ways to commute into Manhattan.
-Since 1976, a tramway has spanned the river between the island and the Upper East Side.
+Since 1976, a tramway has spanned the river between the Island and the Upper East Side.
 The tram, which climbs to a height of 250 feet, was originally built as a temporary solution to the island’s lack of subway service, according to the New York Times.
 Less well known, is that at one time, people were able to take an elevator down to Roosevelt Island from the Queensboro Bridge.
-According to the website, Untapped Cities, passenger and car elevators became obsolete when a bridge to the island was opened in the 1950s with the passenger elevator still being open as late as 1973.
+According to the website, Untapped Cities, passenger, and car elevators became obsolete when a bridge to the island was opened in the 1950s with the passenger elevator still being open as late as 1973.

 Fact 3: A Bridge Over the East River Goes by Three Names

 We’ve already told you one of the names.
 The Queensboro Bridge is more than a century old.
 Construction began in 1901 and the bridge was opened in 1909, according to the New York City Department of Transportation.
-Many still call it the Queensboro Bridge, but any Native New Yorker will tell you that a large portion of the population always call it The 59th Street Bridge, named for the street it connects to in Manhattan and immortalized by the 1966 Simon and Garfunkel song.
+Many still call it the Queensboro Bridge, but any Native New Yorker will tell you that a large portion of the population always calls it The 59th Street Bridge, named after the street it connects to in Manhattan and immortalized by the 1966 Simon and Garfunkel song.
 But the Bridge is now officially known as the Ed Koch Queensboro Bridge to honor the late mayor who served from 1978 to 1989.

 Fact 4: Liberty Island Went by Several Other Names